jessbealey88/CV/README.md

 - Created cross departmental new starter training in CRM, HR software usage and VOIP system.
 - Responsible for staff training on any new or updated customer service processes.
 - Instigated upsell campaign triggering customers to update products utilising email marketing with telephone scripted follow ups.
 - Automated renewal communications with customers with Google App scripts to replace mail merge process.
--Dashboard creation for new sales, cancellation rates/reason codes, and renewal rates in Data Studio for management insights
+- Dashboard creation for new sales, cancellation rates/reason codes, and renewal rates in Data Studio for management insights

 ## Skills

-Your previous experience is really important.
-You will need to make it really clear to someone who has not worked in your field before exactly how your experience will be useful in software development.

-Consider skills relevent to software development.
-Then consider projects you've worked on before Makers that you feel proud of and/or you think are relevent to technology.
-Good examples clearly explain the impact you've had.

-Here's an example

 #### Communication
 My experience working on group/cross-departmental projects and leading and training team members, whilst also providing excellent customer service has given me the ability to communicate effectively in a variety of situations about a multitude of topics.

 #### Problem Solving